 No matter your needs, one key component in passing your 608 exam is solidifying your knowledge of the core section materials.
 Before you take your EPA 608 test through Mainstream Engineering, it can help to understand the scope and purpose of this core section.
 Keep reading to learn more about this crucial component in all 608 exams, and be sure to browse our shop to find certification cards, patches, decals, reference manuals, and more!

 Preparing for the Core Exam

-It’s important to remember that passing the core section of your EPA 608 exam will be required to achieve any of the four available certifications.
-Each certification test will include 25 questions in addition to the 25 core questions.
-Throughout the core exam section, you will be tested on several subjects related to refrigerants and their hazards.
-The core section will also focus on the purpose behind this certification process and the need for regulation in this industry.
+Passing the core section of your EPA 608 exam is required to achieve any of the four available certifications.
+Each certification test includes 25 questions in addition to the 25 core questions.
+Throughout the core exam section, you are tested on several subjects related to refrigerants and their hazards.
+The core section also focuses on the purpose behind this certification process and the need for regulation in this industry.

 As with all of our EPA 608 certifications, technicians must correctly answer at least 72% of the questions (84% for open-book) to pass.
 This EPA exam includes 25 to 100 questions pulled from a pool of roughly 350 possible questions to test for knowledge of EPA regulations and standards.
-Be sure to check out our free study guide to catch up on the essentials of our EPA testing process, then sign up to take the test online!
+Check out our free study guide to catch up on the essentials of our EPA testing process, and then sign up to take the test online.

 What Does the Core Section of My EPA 608 Exam Include?

 - Clean Air Act — Introduced in 1963 to combat pollution at the national level, the Clean Air Act is updated and enforced by the Environmental Protection Agency.